a-spasov/SoftUni-JavaScript-Programming-Fundamentals-September2020/05. Arrays Advanced - Exercise/README.txt

 manipulations.
 As output print how many times that number occurs in our array in the following format:
 "Number {number} occurs {count} times."

+08. Array Manipulator
+Write a function that receives an array of integers and array of string commands and executes them over the array.
+The commands are as
+follows: add <index> <element> – adds element at the specified index (elements right from this position inclusively are shifted to the right); addMany <index><element 1> <element 2> … <element n> – adds a set of elements at the specified index; contains <element> – prints the index of the first occurrence of the specified element (if exists) in the array or -1 if the element is not found; remove <index> – removes the element at the specified index; shift <positions> – shifts every element of the array the number of positions to the left (with rotation); sumPairs – sums the elements in the array by pairs (first + second, third + fourth, …);
+print – stop receiving more commands and print the last state of the array.